AsphaltPlanet.ca > OntHighways > Highway 410 > Images

 Regional Municipality of Peel

 Looking north along Highway 410 from the Clark Boulevard overpass.
-Only one interchange was constructed to serve Highway 410 when it was still a fledgeling super-2 highway.
+Only one interchange was constructed to serve Highway 410 when it was still a fledgling Super-2 highway.
 Before the 410 was twinned, the highway resembled a two lane Highway 7 through York Region.
 Grade separations were constructed to separate cross-traffic from Highway 410 traffic from Steeles Avenue northerly.
-Turning traffic was directed down connector ramps that later were incorporated into the freeways interchanges -- take a look at the map scans I have included on this page
+Turning traffic was directed down connector ramps that later were incorporated into the freeways interchanges -- for more information, find the map scans that have been included of this configuration at the bottom of this page.

 Photos taken: August 28th, 2005.